PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 Where [@!RFC5155] says:

-> o  The TTL value for any NSEC3 RR SHOULD be the same as the minimum TTL value field in the zone SOA RR.
+> o  The TTL value for each NSEC3 RR SHOULD be the same as the minimum TTL value field in the zone SOA RR.

 This is updated to say:

-> o  The TTL value for any NSEC3 RR SHOULD be the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.
+> o  The TTL value for each NSEC3 RR SHOULD be the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.

 ## Updates to RFC8198